Denis Handlin: Career

-In May 1970, Handlin started in the Distribution Division within the Australian Record Company (later known as CBS Records International, Sony BMG now Sony Music Australia).
+In May 1970, Handlin started in the Distribution Division in Brisbane within the Australian Record Company (later known as CBS Records International, Sony BMG now Sony Music Australia).
+In 1976, Handlin moved to Sydney.
+On 1 January 1985, Handlin became Managing Director and Chief Executive Officer of CBS Records Australia.
+In February 1996, Handlin became Chairman of Sony Music Entertainment Australia Limited.
+In September 2010, Handlin was appointed President, South East Asia & Korea for Sony Music Entertainment.
+In August 2011 he became the company's President, Asia.

-In 1976, Handlin moved to Sydney and held numerous senior positions including National Promotions Manager, Director of Marketing and General Manager, Marketing and Sales.

-On 1 January 1985, Handlin was appointed Managing Director and Chief Executive Officer of the Australian company.

-In February 1996, Handlin was made Chairman of Sony Music Entertainment Australia Limited and appointed to the international committee responsible for the company's global strategy.

-In May 1996, Handlin became the first Australian and the first Sony Music Entertainment executive to be honoured with the CEO Special Recognition Award presented by Sony Chairman and CEO Norio Ohga.

-In 2002, Handlin was appointed to chair the Sony Music International Strategy committee.

-In 2005 at the Australia Day Honours List, Handlin was awarded the Member of the Order of Australia (AM) in recognition of "service to the music industry, particularly through the promotion of Australian musicians, to professional organisations, and to the community through fundraising for charitable organisations".
+In 2005 at the Australia Day Honours List, Handlin was appointed a Member of the Order of Australia (AM).

-In September 2010, in addition to his Australia and New Zealand responsibilities, Handlin was appointed President, South East Asia & Korea and was further expanded as President, Asia in August 2011.

-In November 2012, Handlin was elected to the position of Vice Chairman of the International Federation of the Phonographic Industry (IFPI) Asia Regional Board and in November 2014, Handlin was elected as Chairman of the IFPI Asia Pacific Board.

-In October 2014, a Sony Foundation event was held to recognise Denis' 30 years leading Sony Music Australia.
-The event raised funds to create a special endowment fund to provide annual grants to support children with disabilities.

 In June 2017 at the Queen's Birthday Honours List, Handlin was elevated to and awarded the Officer of the Order of Australia (AO), in recognition of "for distinguished service to the Australian recording industry, through leadership and mentoring roles, as a supporter of young artists, and to charitable organisations as a director, patron and contributor".

 In February 2018, Handlin was announced as "the Number 1 most influential figure in the Australian music industry" by music industry publication, The Music.

 On 21 June 2021, it was announced that Handlin was leaving the company.
 His departure was effective immediately and was announced by Sony Music's global boss Rob Stringer in an internal email.
 As he no longer worked at Sony Music, he could no longer be on the ARIA board and exited immediately.